-On December 15, 1998, the New York State Public Service Commission directed all businesses subject to its jurisdiction that supply retail electric service to provide their customers with periodic environmental disclosure statements.
-The commission's directive applies to all electric utilities, energy service companies (ESCOs), and jurisdictional municipal and electric cooperatives.
+On December 15, 1998, the New York State Department of Public Service (DPS) directed all businesses subject to its jurisdiction that supply retail electric service to provide their customers with periodic environmental disclosure statements.
+The NYS Department of Public Service directive applies to all electric utilities, energy service companies (ESCOs), and jurisdictional municipal and electric cooperatives.
 The New York Power Authority and the Long Island Power Authority will participate on a cooperative basis.

-It is the Public Service Commission's intention that every retail electric provider will disclose this information to its customers every six months.
-The Board of Public Utilities will include the Environmental Disclosure Label in its customer newsletter as directed by the New York State Public Service Commission.
+It is the Public Service Department’s intention that every retail electric provider will disclose this information to its customers every six months.
+The Board of Public Utilities will include the Environmental Disclosure Label in its customer newsletter as directed by the New York State Department of Public Service.

 Amount of Air Emissions Produced